top of page

 These are evils.

 Words are powerful.
-We should reserve the word evil for specific circumstances, and utilize the word darkness in many other cases.
-Thank you, John Blake for the thoughtful contemplation of words, and thank you dear Cathy for always knowing my heart.
+It makes sense to reserve the word evil for specific circumstances, and utilize words such as darkness in many other cases.

 Darkness is the opposite of light and goodness.

-These good people may not know better.
-They have been used, abused, and fooled.
+These unknowing victims have been used, abused, and fooled.
 Some are deliberately caged in the dungeons of poverty, and are being constantly held there by distractions and yearnings for a better life.
 Some are captured by the exhilarating rush of hate and division.
 Some are trapped because their church and their faith is tied to their community, so they don’t make waves.
 Some have been fooled into thinking hate is purpose.
-Some are simply too scared to speak up.
+Some are simply too scared to speak up for injustice.
 Some are just doing what they're shown or told.

 On this fateful day, I offer you love and peace.
-Heather Cox Richardson, and John Pavlovitz have each taught us recently that joy is an act of resistance.
-So, love hard.
+Love hard.
 Work hard on all things hope and progress.
 Gather together.
 Do good.
 See good.
 Hear good.
 Fight for good.
 Showupforgood.
 And always remember love wins.
 It ACTUALLY DOES.

 Make a career of humanity.
 Commit yourself to the noble struggle for equal rights.
 You will make a better person of yourself, a greater nation of your country, and a finer world to live in. - Dr. Reverend Martin Luther King, Jr.